The Ultimate Winter Packing List Chicago Edition For 2025

 • Expose your neck (wear a scarf!)

-• Wear layers so you’re not burning up or sweating too much as you pop into stores, museums, and other warm places.
+• Wear layers so you won’t burn or sweat too much when you visit stores, museums, and other warm places.

 • Forget your gloves